Northwest Philadelphia

 East Falls sits along the Schuylkill River in Northwest Philadelphia, bounded by Manayunk, Roxborough, and Germantown.
 It is a compact, geographically distinct neighborhood with a strong identity, the kind of place people have in mind when they talk about Philadelphia’s village character.
 Kelly Drive runs along the river below, connecting the neighborhood south to Fairmount Park and the Schuylkill trail system.

-The neighborhood’s most prominent family was the Kellys.
-John B. “Jack” Kelly Sr., a three-time Olympic gold medal sculler and accomplished builder, raised his family at 3901 Henry Avenue, where his daughter Grace Kelly grew up before becoming a Hollywood actress and, eventually, Princess of Monaco.
+The neighborhood was once home to the Kellys.
+John B. “Jack” Kelly Sr., a three-time Olympic gold medal sculler and accomplished builder, raised his family along Henry Avenue, where his daughter Grace Kelly grew up before becoming a Hollywood actress and, eventually, Princess of Monaco.
 Kelly Drive is named in the family’s honor.
 Thomas Jefferson University maintains a campus in the neighborhood as well, adding an active institutional presence to the surrounding residential blocks.

 Talk to Henry